What Makes The Best Organic Fertilizer

 JONES.
 They have a particularly hard time believing that the southern and southwestern parts of Australia supported green plants during our hot, dry summers.
 It's fortunate that some of the first European settlers kept journals.
 George Augustus Robinson, who was the Chief Protector of Aborigines, kept a daily journal for several years.

-and without rain for months on end, Robinson noted green grass and
+without rain for months on end, Robinson noted

-carpets of wildflowers everywhere he looked.
-Sadly, we don’t know
+everywhere he looked.
+Sadly, we don't know what

-what many of these plants were because we no longer have wildflowers
+many of these plants were because we no longer

 ACRES U.S.A.
 Could